serverlessresearch/srk/docs/source/Examples/lambci.rst

 	      address : 'localhost:9001'

-Given that the configuration is saved to the ``configs`` directory of the SRK project, the following commands will install the ``echo`` function to the container and invoke it once.
+Given that the configuration is saved to the ``configs`` directory of the SRK project, the following commands will install the ``echo`` example function to the container and invoke it once.

 ::